luciaskudlik/SkillsUpClient/README.md

 ## Backlog

-User profile:

-- Write reviews on attended workshops
+- Write reviews/comments on attended workshops
 - Edit and delete user
-- Implement Google Maps for Location
+- Implement Mapbox for Location
 - Implement error messages on Login and Signup Page
-- make site desktop and tablet responsive

 # Client / Frontend